eclipse-iofog/Agent/docs/ioFabric-Device-Connections.md

 If network interfaces such as Bluetooth are not available over the TCP/IP network, it is possible to connect to common interfaces such as a USB Bluetooth dongle.
 Any resource available on the root Linux installation can be opened to the container element for direct access.
 With access to the USB interface, a container element can be used to interact with the resources attached to it and circumvent the problem of the hardware missing a TCP/IP interface.

 This approach is only recommended as a last resort for several reasons.
-It requires the gateway hardware or network interface to be physically located near the ioFabric installation.
+It requires the gateway hardware or network interface to be physically located near the ioFog installation.
 It also requires the container element to access non-segregated system resources such as the USB interface or the RS-232 serial port interface.

 ##### Pros